LAST UPDATED: June 28, 2019

 A. In general, the only difference is the automotive-specific tools a car emergency kit may include.
 First-aid kits tend to be general-use (not specific to a car) and focused on medical supplies.

-A good general-use emergency kit you can add to your vehicle setup today is the First Secure 90-Piece Kit since it mixes a little bit of everything.
+A good general-use emergency kit you can add to your vehicle setup today is the Lifeline Excursion Road 76-Piece Car Kit since it mixes a little bit of everything.

-If you can do without the automotive tools, check out the Lifeline 42-Piece Kit as a value purchase.
+You can also check out the Roadside Emergency Assistance Kit as a value purchase.